thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 It is generally accepted that adopting these software design principles are beneficial for quality.
 Interestingly, it also optimises the required engineering time to introduce new changes, hence reducing the time and effort spent.
 As such, it also reduces [Operational Expenses](#operational-expenses).

+A decoupled code base also allows for teams or even pairs inside teams to move forward independently.
+Hence, less changes are stuck waiting for other changes to finish.
+Therefore, less time is spend on changes.

 As a result, it drives down the lead time for changes, reducing the time to market and increasing the [Throughput](#throughput) of the IT-delivery process.

 Because we spent less time on changes, we have a smaller [Inventory](#inventory) of unfinished functionality.
 Together with the reduced Operational Expenses, it reduces the money spent on changes.